dmbarbour/glas/docs/GrammarLogicProg.md

 Ideally, grammar methods and object methods via channels would have a consistent syntax and underlying semantics.

+#### Channels with Substructural Constraints

+If we want to pass-by-ref through a channel, we cannot copy the read end of that channel.
+If we want to freely copy a channel, we cannot pass any messages through that channel that are not themselves freely copyable.
+It seems useful to support constraints like this via dynamic types, perhaps based on flags when a channel pair is constructed.
+Even better if issues are detected at compile time.

+#### Pushback Operations

+A reader process can push data or messages backwards into an input channel, to be read locally.
+This is a very convenient operation in some use cases, reducing the complexity for conditioning inputs.

 ### Pubsub Set Based Interactions?
 Defer.
 Tentative.

 Channels operate sequentially on *partial lists*.
 An intriguing alternative is to operate collectively on *partial sets*.
-This would make writes commutative and idempotent - features we can potentially leverage.
+This makes writes commutative and idempotent, features we can easily leverage.

-Just as channels may transfer channels, partial sets may provide access to partial sets.
-A remote process might process a set of requests that include locations to write responses, and those responses would be routed back to the initial caller.
-If the process leverages idempotence and commutativity, it is feasible to coalesce concurrent requests and responses, only forking computations where they observe different data.
+Just as channels may transfer channels, values written into a partial set could contain a partial set for receiving the response.
+We might also need to track substructural types of pubsub sets to control copying.
+Readers could thus read a set of requests and write a set of responses back to the caller, forming an interaction.
+If the reader process leverages idempotence and commutativity, it is feasible to coalesce concurrent requests and responses, only forking computations where they observe different data.
 This would result in a highly declarative and reactive system, similar to publish-subscribe systems.

-Unfortunately, it significantly complicates reads because there is no clear starting point.
-It also complicates termination because no individual writer can take responsibility to say "that's it, no more, we're done".
-Temporal semantics might help, e.g. we might require a time step between writing and reading (read past, write future).
-But this idea still needs a lot of work before it becomes viable.

-*Note:* We can awkwardly and inefficiently model partial sets in glas data by encoding values into bitstrings then modeling a partial radix tree.
-I assume that if this feature is developed, partial sets would instead be abstracted by the language and efficiently supported by the compiler and runtime.

-### No-Fail Contexts?
-Defer.

-We can develop an effects API that may only be called from a no-fail (or no-backsies) context, i.e. where we can guarantee there is no backtracking after the effect.
-This would support a more direct API, with direct OS calls or FFI.
-This isn't even very difficult - we could introduce a few simple types to track no-fail method calls and no-fail API channels, then restrict (via static analysis) where the no-fail API channel is written.

-This seems like a useful feature to develop later, but I also feel it's relatively low priority.
+Pubsub has some challenges.
+If we read and write within the same time-step, it isn't clear how we'd know the reader is done reading and hence done writing.
+This could be mitigated by temporal semantics - read the past, write the future - but it's also unclear how to stabilize temporal semantics and avoid high-frequency update cycles.

+*Note:* The glas data type does not directly support sets.
+Indirectly, we could encode values into bitstrings and model a set as a radix tree, or we could model a set as an ordered list.
+To support pubsub, I assume the language would abstract and accelerate sets.

+### Substructural Types

+In context of user-defined abstract data types, via nominative types, it might be useful to mark certain objects with substructural properties similar to pass-by-ref or channels.
+This would be based on the premise that these types *might* have certain properties, and should be treated thusly, even if their current implementation does not.
+This might be expressed via flags when constructing the nominative type data.

+### Transaction Loop Applications

+Grammar-logic programs can be used to express [transaction loop applications](GlasApps.md).
+However, first-class channels would be troublesome at the loop boundary.
+We could restrict state to plain old data then rebuild channels within each loop.
+This might be acceptable if we're constructing stable channels as part of the stable transaction prefix.

+Distributed computations could be based on distributing code that communicates via stable channels.
+Each step just does a little work then commits then logically rebuilds all the channels to await the next interaction, but the logical rebuild could be almost instant if we don't destabilize anything.
+Threads based on fair non-deterministic choice could keep each transaction small and specialized.

+### Control of Backtracking and Incremental Commit?
+Tentative.

+It is possible to design computations that won't fail and backtrack beyond some scope.
+This might be modeled in terms of returning an error and moving on instead of backtracking.

+Insofar as we can ensure this property, we can support a more conventional effects API, e.g. sending a request to a remote service then awaiting a response.
+At the very least, we could support a more conventional application model where we can commit transactions without logically rebuilding channels every cycle.

+The main issue is that I'm uncertain how to make this easy to express and use in context of channels and process networks.
+I suspect some very sophisticated types would be needed, which is something I don't want to deal with up front.

 ### Type Safety